drycc/workflow/src/installing-workflow/index.md

 | ---------------------------- |:-------------:| --------------:|
 | drycc-builder.drycc.cc       | A             | 138.91.243.152 |

-Once all of the pods are in the `READY` state, and `drycc.$host` resolves to the external IP found above, Workflow is up and running!
+Once all of the pods are in the `READY` state, and `drycc-builder.$host` resolves to the external IP found above, Workflow is up and running!

 After installing Workflow, [register a user and deploy an application](../quickstart/deploy-an-app.md).